-In accordance with local, state, and federal law, recording is the act of receiving, processing, and preserving official public information.
+In accordance with local, state, and federal laws, document recording is the act of receiving, processing, and preserving official public information.
 The ownership and transfer of real and personal property are the subjects of the majority of recorded papers.
 The act of recording is significant because it creates a repository for real estate documents that protects property owners’ rights and entitlements.

 The establishment of a history of property ownership that informs property owners of any obligations or encumbrances against a property is made feasible by recorded information.
 It would be nearly hard to buy real estate and be certain of a clear title to the land without the assistance of county recorders.

 Real estate law includes document recording as a crucial process and component.
-One of the first forms of government practised in the United States is the process of recording documents.
+One of the first forms of government practiced in the United States is the process of recording documents.
 But until the invention of eRecording, the procedures and equipment used remained largely unchanged.

 The process of creating, submitting, and recording legally enforceable land ownership records digitally is known as electronic document recording.
 More than merely turning a paper document to an electronic image for storage is involved in the eRecording process.
 The creation, signing, transmitting, recording, indexing, archiving, and returning of the original property record can all be done using various technologies in the electronic document recording process, sometimes without ever touching a piece of paper.

-The method of documenting real estate documents electronically was introduced in the United States in the late 1990s and has since revolutionised the industry.
+The method of documenting real estate documents electronically was introduced in the United States in the late 1990s and has since revolutionized the industry.
 Every week, more counties implement eRecording procedures.
 Paper document records will disappear as more offices adopt electronic document recording.

-Obtaining Court Copies
+Obtaining Copies of Recorded Documents

-Countrywide Process has in-depth knowledge and possesses the necessary know-how to handle everything related to county recording, court copy request, eRecording and assisted eFiling so that you can rest assured while we take care of the business for you.
+Countrywide Process has in-depth knowledge and possesses the necessary know-how to handle everything related to county recording, court copy request, eRecording and assisted e-Filing so that you can rest assured while we take care of the business for you.